jacobemcken/jacobemcken.github.io/_posts/2004-06-25-still-struggling-with-my-postfix-server.markdown

 categories:
 - Debian
 tags: []
-comments: []
+comments: false
 ---
-<p>Still can't get Postfix to save my mail in Maildir format :-(<br />
-It seems that Postfix don't have permission to save the emails where I directed it to, even though it should.
-And of top of it all Courier-IMAP won't authendicate via MySQL.</p>
+Still can't get Postfix to save my mail in Maildir format :-( It seems that Postfix don't have permission to save the emails where I directed it to, even though it should.
+And of top of it all Courier-IMAP won't authendicate via MySQL.

-<p>But this sucker ain't going to get me down...
+But this sucker ain't going to get me down...
 I will fight to the end.
-Eventualy I will get reinforcements :)</p>
+Eventualy I will get reinforcements :)

-<p>Thor, Per, Steffen...
-HELP!</p>
+Thor, Per, Steffen...
+HELP!